pkosurilab/BellaVista/README.md

 # BellaVista

-BellaVista is a visualization tool utilizing the [napari](https://napari.org/) viewer for interactive exploration of imaging-based transcriptomic data.
+BellaVista is a visualization tool utilizing the [napari](https://napari.org/) viewer for interactive exploration of imaging-based spatial transcriptomic data.
 This BellaVista release is designed for data already processed through the KoLab-MERFISH pipeline.
-BellaVista can be used to visualize the 4 key dataset components of each KoLab-MERFISH dataset: (1) WGA & DAPI images, (2) Cell segmentation boundaries, (3) Transcript locations, (4) Cell network connectivity graphs.
+BellaVista can be used to visualize the 4 key dataset components of each KoLab-MERFISH dataset: (1) Cell boundary & nuclear images (WGA & DAPI), (2) Cell segmentation boundaries, (3) Transcript locations, (4) Cell network connectivity graphs.
 Note: BellaVista is purely a visualization tool - it does not perform data processing or analysis :)

-## Quick Start
+## Quick Start (with sample data)

 This short demo will load a sample FOV from the TAC mouse heart.
 BellaVista is installed and run via the command line.
 Run the steps below in the `Terminal` (macOS/Linux) or `PowerShell` (Windows) application.

-> **Note:** BellaVista requires a GPU for rendering.
+> **Note:** BellaVista requires a monitor display to render images in the napari viewer.

 ### 1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/)
 ```